OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 - Now click the *Enable* button on the HIPAA line.
 - Select the *Survey Theme* to match the one you used on the consent form, then click *Save Changes.*

+## Decide If You Need Multiple Languages

+**Before** you enable to e-Consent Framework, the REDcap module for this kind of project, check with the study team on whether multiple languages will be needed.
+If so, Multi-Language Management must be enabled before the e-Consent Framework.
+See our chapter on this process.

 ## Enable e-Consent Framework

 Finally we can enable the e-Consent Framework, the REDCap module that was designed to handle electronic consenting processes.